 Autonomous Mobility will set up its AVENUE pilot project in the Nordhavn area of Copenhagen.
 Initially, the project will consist of one route, with other potential routes and route options being added throughout the project (if approved by the authorities).
-The operation of the first route (see map below) will start early 2020, once it has been approved by the authorities.
+A plan of the first route can be found in annex 5.13.
+The operation of the first route will start in the beginning of 2019, once it has been approved by authorities.
 The pilot route is going to be in mixed traffic with cars, pedestrians, bicycles etc. The area is in general a low speed area.
+Since the route is under approval the map of the route and stops is confidential and subject to change.